Johnny O'Keefe: Decline in popularity

 His popularity continued to decline and sales of his records fell.
-Sing, Sing, Sing was eventually cancelled in October 1965.
+Sing, Sing, Sing was cancelled in October 1965.

-In January 1967, O'Keefe compered a new TV show called Where The Action Is.
-It was produced and broadcast by the newly opened Channel TEN-10 and filmed at various outdoor locations around Sydney, and O'Keefe released a 'spin-off' album also titled Where The Action Is during the year, but the series was not successful and budget problems and low ratings led to its cancellation in November 1967.
+In January 1967, O'Keefe compèred a new TV show called Where The Action Is.
+It was produced and broadcast by the newly opened Channel TEN-10 and filmed at various outdoor locations around Sydney.
+O'Keefe released a 'spin-off' album also titled Where The Action Is in 1967, but the series was not successful and budget problems and low ratings led to its cancellation in November 1967.

 From 1968 onwards O'Keefe devoted most of his time to performing on the burgeoning Australian club and cabaret circuit, and aside from the 1969 live LP Live on the Gold Coast, his only album releases were compilations of past hits, mostly issued on Festival's budget label Calendar.

-O'Keefe doggedly continued recording new singles during the later 1960s, but only three made it into the Top 40 "Sun's Gonna Shine Tomorrow"(#38, May 1966), "Be Careful of Stones That You Throw" (#28, August 1966) and a re-release of "She's My Baby" which reached No. 22 in August 1969.
+During the later 1960s, O'Keefe doggedly continued recording new singles, but only three made it into the Top 40: "Sun's Gonna Shine Tomorrow"(#38, May 1966), "Be Careful of Stones That You Throw" (#28, August 1966) and a re-release of "She's My Baby", which reached No. 22 in August 1969.